 Cat Spraying vs. Peeing Outside the Litter Box

-This is a guide on how to identify spraying in cats vs. litter box problems such as urinating outside of the litter box, addressing the underlying cause and eliminating the problem.
+This is a guide on how to identify cat spraying vs. peeing outside the litter box, addressing the underlying cause and eliminating the problem.

 One of the most common complaints that cat owners have is that their pet is urinating outside of the litter box.
 While many owners may think that pee is pee, spraying/marking and urinating outside of the litter tray are not the same thing and they have different causes.
 Identifying which problem your cat has is vital to addressing the underlying cause and eliminating the problem.

-- So, how do cats spray?
-Is your cat backing up to a vertical surface, such as a wall or the side of your couch?
-Is your pet’s tail lifting and twitching before the urine is sprayed and you find your cat peeing on clothes, drapes or other surfaces?
-If yes, these are signs of a cat spraying in the house.
+- Is your cat backing up to a vertical surface, such as a wall or the side of your couch?
+Is your pet’s tail lifting and twitching before the urine is sprayed out onto that surface?
+If yes, your pet is spraying.

 - Is your cat crouching and urinating in a normal position?
 Is your pet urinating on a horizontal surface?
 If yes, your pet is urinating inappropriately.

-Spraying/Marking: Why do cats spray?
-A cat that sprays is often exhibiting normal cat behavior; however, stress can exacerbate the problem.
+Spraying/Marking: A cat that sprays is often exhibiting normal cat behavior; however, stress can exacerbate the problem.
 Marking is also a way that cats communicate, and in a multiple-cat household, this behavior may be the result of competition for resources (food, water, litterbox, etc.).

 - Is your cat showing signs of stress?
 These include reduced activity, aggression and hypervigilance, overgrooming, increased/decreased interaction, and increased face-rubbing/scratching.
 If yes, this may be the reason for the behavior.